perfect-solutions/CloudFiles/DEPLOYMENT.md

 ## BASH deplyment way

-This is not recommended way, but of your OS not have a ansible/puppet/docker You can deploy with bash-script.
+This is not recommended way, but if your OS not have a ansible/puppet/docker, You can deploy with bash-script.

 For deploy role to server please run: